 Data from the Administration on Aging show that the leading forms of abuse in nursing homes include:

 In some situations, nursing home care staff make negligent errors, often because of overstaffing, undertraining, or other systemic problems.
-This may include medication errors, failure to identify and report changes of patient condition, and failure to adequately response to emergency situations.
+This may include medication errors, failure to identify and report changes of patient condition, and failure to adequately respond to emergency situations.

 You suspect nursing home abuse, neglect, or negligence, and now you want to do something about it.
 In addition to reporting your suspicions to the Washington State Department of Social and Health Services (access the department’s website here or call 1-866-363-4276), you may also be considering legal action against an individual care provider or the facility.

-Another point to keep in mind is that you or a loved one may have unknowingly signed paperwork that may prevent you from filing a lawsuit against the nursing home.
+Another point to remember is that you or a loved one may have unknowingly signed paperwork that may prevent you from filing a lawsuit against the nursing home.
 There is a mountain of papers to be signed when a resident is admitted to a nursing home.
 Increasingly, nursing homes are adding a provision that requires disputes to be settled in arbitration rather than in a courtroom.
 An attorney can help you understand what effect this may have on your potential case.

 An experienced attorney can help you seek justice for an abused nursing home resident whether it is through arbitration, a lawsuit or out-of-court negotiations.

 Tinker Law Firm, PLLC’s experienced lawyers have a proven record of getting results for our clients.
 We’re known, respected, and trusted for our handling of serious injury cases.
-One of our attorneys is also a nurse who worked in nursing homes before becoming a lawyer.

 Sources: